Pedroxam/save-online-m3u8-video/README.md

 # save-online-m3u8-video
 Record and preview online m3u8 and m3u Videos, including split videos by time and concate videos.

-You can record any online m3u8 videos with specfield time.
+You can record any online m3u8 videos with specfield time. also 95% encrypted streams is now worked on this script.

 Please make sure latest <a href="https://www.ffmpeg.org/" target="_blank">ffmpeg module</a> installed on your server.